LambdaSchool/webapi-i-guided-solution/README-lesson-plan.md

-# Node API 1 Guided Project
+# Lambda Animal Shelter Web API

-Guided project for **Node API 1** module.

-In this project we will learn how to create a very simple Web API using `Node.js` and `Express`, and cover the basics of `server-side routing` and using global `middleware`.

-The code for the guided project will be written in a single file for simplicity.
-We'll see ways to structure an API to make it more maintainable in upcoming lectures.
+In order for the module challenge to be testable in Codegrade, the call to `server.listen` needs to be in a different module than the endpoints.
+There will be more talk of project organization in future lessons but starting today students need to organize their APIs following the pattern demonstrated in this GP.

 ## Prerequisites